The Artist’s Room

 15 June – 18 December 2020

-Artists have always tried to escape from the chaos of life in order to create: Henri Matisse at his home, Villa Le Rêve, in the sunny South of France, Joan Miró in his dream studio in Palma de Mallorca and Frank Auerbach tucked away in a side alley in Camden Town.
+Artists have always tried to escape from the chaos of life in order to create, from Henri Matisse at his home, Villa Le Rêve, in the sunny South of France, to Joan Miró in his dream studio in Palma de Mallorca and Frank Auerbach tucked away in a side alley in Camden Town

 The Artist’s Room, installation view, photography by Andrew Smart